Donald Trump And Gambling: Why Trump Is Scam

 Racist High Roller Mobsters Were Welcome At Trump's Casinos

-As Yahoo Politics revealed on March 7, the man who hopes to replace Frank Underwood (or Barack Obama, if you prefer) in the Oval Office is one who sure knows how to choose his friends.
+The man who currently sits in the Oval Office is one who sure knows how to choose his friends.

 Take Robert LiButti, for example.
 Not only he was a hot-tempered horse breeder, but he was also known for being a blunt racist and tied to John Gotti, the Italian-American mobster boss from the Gambino Family.